State elections officials struggle with paper shortages, harassment, insider threats - NewsBreak

 Inside the meeting, however, election officials focused more time on the potential for insider threats within their offices than the risks from the outside.

-Judd Choate, the state election director for Colorado, discussed how his state legislature took action to prevent future insider threats after Mesa County Clerk Tina Peters coordinated a scheme to copy election software with the goal of proving that the 2020 election was stolen.
+Judd Choate, the state election director for Colorado, discussed how his state legislature took action to prevent future insider threats after Mesa County Clerk Tina Peters coordinated a scheme to copy election software to prove that the 2020 election was stolen.

 “We spent 2017, 2018, and 2019 preparing for the Russians and the Chinese,” he said.
 “We were more focused on the international threat.
 Turns out, we had some work to do on the insider” threats.